* Translated by AI

 Kim Min-seok celebrating after hitting a double in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Reporter Kim Jin-kyung

-Kim Min-seok's hitting form. /Photo=OSEN
+Kim Min-seok's batting stance. /Photo=OSEN

-Kim Min-seok's hitting form. /Photo=OSEN
+Kim Min-seok's batting stance. /Photo=OSEN

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>